YuchenXiangEMBL/bioinfo_course/README.rst

 5. To establish link from the local repository to the Github repo, we need to establish the SSH key link first, for this part, check ChatGPT, it offers good tutorial, afterwards, we establish link to the github repo

 ``cd bioinfo_course``

 ``git init .``

 ``git add .``

 ``git commit -m "Initial skeleton."``

-``git remote add origin git@github.com:YuchenXiangEMBL/bioinfo_course.git`` ``git push -u origin main``
+``git remote add origin git@github.com:YuchenXiangEMBL/bioinfo_course.git``

+``git push -u origin main``

 6. Now we can check the Github repo for the package

 `The link to github <https://github.com/YuchenXiangEMBL/bioinfo_course>`_

-7. To update the Github repository with the modified changes,
+7. To update the Github repository with the modified changes

 ``git add .``

 ``git commit -m "update 1"``

 ``git push origin main``

 8. I am still learning in this process and will keep updating the new knowledge ...